-RSV was shown to induce pro-apoptotic ER stress in several cancer cells [44,45].
+Resveratrol was shown to induce pro-apoptotic endoplasmic reticulum stress in several cancer cells [44,45].
 However, the exact mechanisms that proceed the cancer cells to ER stress under RSV treatment is not yet unveiled.
-Depletion of ER Ca2+ is known to cause ER stress and the current study has shown that RSV decreases SOCE, a vital mechanisms for ER Ca2+ store refilling, which ultimately could result in the depletion of ER Ca2+ store in DU145 and PC3 cells.
+Depletion of ER Ca2+ is known to cause ER stress and the current study have shown that RSV decreases SOCE, a vital mechanisms for ER Ca2+ store refilling, which ultimately could result in the depletion of ER Ca2+ store in DU145 and PC3 cells.
 As expected, Ca2+ release from the internal stores was significantly decreased upon RSV treatment.
-The shortage of ER Ca2+ may cause a deterioration in the protein folding in the lumen of the ER and cause ER stress [33,46].
-Consistent with this, we found that RSV significantly induced ER stress, such as upregulation of GRP78/Bip and CHOP/GADD153 protein.
-Induction of GRP78, also called Bip, may be a pro-survival mechanism of the cells, since it assists in the folding of nascent unfolded proteins, prevents the Ca^{2+} efflux from the ER to the cytosol, and alleviates ER stress-induced apoptotic stimuli [47].
-However, if the ER stress persists, cells induce the expression of CHOP, a unique transcription factor that mediates the ER stress-induced apoptosis.
-Induction or overexpression of CHOP sensitizes cells to ER stress-mediated apoptosis whereas knockdown or deletion protects the cell from apoptosis [48].
+The shortage of ER Ca2+ may causes a deterioration in the protein folding in the lumen of the ER and causes ER stress [33,46].
+Consistent with this, we found that RSV significantly induced ER stress, such as upregulation of GRP78/Bip, and CHOP/GADD153 protein.
+Induction of GRP78, also called Bip, may be a pro-survival mechanism of the cells, since it assists in the folding of nascent unfolded proteins, prevents the Ca2+ efflux from the ER to the cytosol, and alleviating ER stress induced apoptotic stimuli [47].
+However, if the ER stress persists, cells induce the expression of CHOP, a unique transcription factor that mediates the ER stress induced apoptosis.
+Induction or overexpression of CHOP sensitizes cells to ER stress mediated apoptosis whereas knockdown or deletion of protects the cell from apoptosis [48].
 However, our results have shown that RSV treatment in DU145 and PC3 cells resulted in increased autophagy.
-Based on our results, we may hypothesize that treatment of PCa cells with RSV will lead to ER Ca^{2+} depletion and subsequent ER stress, which itself might also be a trigger for autophagy.
+Based on our results we may hypothesis that treatment of prostate cancer cells with RSV will lead to ER Ca2+ depletion and subsequent ER stress, which itself might also be a trigger for autophagy.

 Autophagy is a catabolic process for the degradation and recycling of macromolecules and organelles, which is activated during stress conditions.
-Autophagy has a dual role in cancer cells, likely this could be a survival or cell death mechanism.
-For example, autophagy-mediated cell death is the predominant cell death mechanism in response to certain anti-cancer drugs [49,50].
-On the contrary, autophagy activates pro-survival mechanisms that attenuates anti-cancer drug-induced apoptosis [51].
-Several natural compounds, such as curcumin, paclitaxel, oridonin, quercetin, and fisetin, have been shown to induce autophagy-mediated cell death in a variety of tumor cells [52,53].
-Thus, dietary natural compounds that induce autophagy may be of potential use as anti-cancer agents.
+Autophagy has a dual role in cancer cells likely this could be a survival or cell death mechanisms.
+For example, autophagy mediated cell death is the predominant cell death mechanisms in response to certain anticancer drugs [49,50].
+On the contrary, autophagy activates pro-survival mechanisms that attenuates anti-cancer drug induced apoptosis [51].
+Several natural compounds, such as curcumin, paclitaxel, oridonin, quercetin and fisetin, have been shown to induce autophagy mediated cell death in a variety of tumor cells [52,53].
+Thus, dietary natural compounds that induce autophagy may be of potential use as anticancer agents.
 Several studies have also shown that RSV is capable of inducing autophagy in different cancer cell line models [52,53].
-Scarlatti and colleagues reported that RSV activates non-canonical Beclin-1-independent autophagy in MCF-7 cells [54].
+Scarlatti and colleagues reported that RSV activates noncanonical Beclin-1independent autophagy in MCF-7 cells [54].
 Similarly, RSV promotes autophagic cell death in chronic myelogenous leukemia cells through both JNK-mediated p62 expression and AMPK activation, and stimulates both apoptosis and autophagy in ovarian carcinoma cells [55,56].
-Opipari et al., reported that RSV inhibited cell proliferation and induced autophagocytosis in ovarian carcinoma cell lines [57].
-Several studies have further shown that RSV induces apoptosis-mediated cell death in a variety of cancer cells including PCa cell lines [25,52,53].
-In this study, we observed that in androgen-independent PCa cells, RSV activates ER stress-mediated autophagy that was independent of Beclin1.
+Opipari et al., reported that resveratrol inhibited cell proliferation and induced autophagocytosis in ovarian carcinoma cell lines [57].
+Several studies have further shown that resveratrol induces apoptosis mediated cell death in a variety of cancer cells including prostate cancer cell lines [25,52,53].
+In this study, we observed that in androgen-independent prostate cancer cells, RSV activates ER stress-mediated autophagy that was independent of Beclin1.
 LC3 is widely considered the marker for autophagy since during autophagosome formation, LC3 (cytosolic microtubule associated protein light chain 3) is processed and conjugated with phosphatidylethanolamine (PE) and inserted into autophagic vesicle membranes [58,59].
-The expression and accumulation of LC3 was robustly increased in RSV-treated cells, albeit only at higher doses, which confirms that RSV induced autophagic flux.
+The expression and accumulation of LC3 was robustly increased in RSV treated cells, albeit only at higher doses, which confirms that RSV induced autophagic flux.